mvyimby/mvyimby/content/post/2020-09-21-november-2020-endorsements.md

 We've completed our endorsement process.
 Here are our official endorsements for Mountain View City Council!

-### Alex Nuñez
+### Alex Núñez

-Alex Nuñez is a strong housing and anti-displacement advocate in Mountain View.
+Alex Núñez is a strong housing and anti-displacement advocate in Mountain View.
 He supports building affordable housing for low- and middle-income workers; exploring additional business taxes to support BMR construction; and a strong Right of Return policy coupled with No-Net-Loss development standards.

 To learn more about Alex, get involved, or donate, please visit his campaign page.